nitinsanap95-hash/Elevate-Lab-Project----50-Question-Ansers/README.md

 > “I use sandboxing to isolate untrusted code, especially in malware analysis and browser security.
 Tools like **Cuckoo Sandbox**, **Docker containers**, and **browser tab isolation** prevent threats from spreading.
 I combine sandboxing with EDR and SIEM for layered defense.”

----

-✅ Up next: **Q30: How Would You Protect an Application from SQL Injection?**
-This is a critical AppSec topic — let’s continue!
-Ready?

-Perfect!
-Now let’s go deep into a **critical OWASP vulnerability** that almost every cybersecurity interview covers:

----

 ### ❓ **Q30.
 How Would You Protect an Application from SQL Injection?**